Azure-Samples/azure-ml-federated-learning/docs/concepts/benchmarking.md

 The first point is to demonstrate the extent of improvements on model performance, when users can use FL to train with much more external data, compared to train with data from one party.
 The second point is to understand if the distribute-aggregate design of FL has impact on the model performance.

-**Key findngs**: Our benchmark indicates that model performace is boosted with FL comparing to a single model with partial data.
+**Key findings**: Our benchmark indicates that model performace is boosted with FL comparing to a single model with partial data.
 It also shows that the model performance with FL is comparable to a single model trained on all data, demonstrating the validity of our implementation.

 #### PNEUMONIA
 <p align="center">